Chicago Blackhawks: Bill Wirtz era (1983–2007)

+Steve Larmer played 884 consecutive games for the Blackhawks from 1982 to 1993, the most consecutive games played for one franchise in NHL history.

 In 1983, Arthur Wirtz died and the club came under the sole control of his son Bill Wirtz.
 Although the Black Hawks continued to make the playoffs each season, the club began a slow decline, punctuated with an appearance in the 1992 Stanley Cup Final.

 During the 1985 playoff series against Edmonton, the Black Hawks and their fans started a tradition of cheering during the singing of "The Star-Spangled Banner".

 Prior to the 1985–86 season, the team's original NHL contract was found to have their name printed as a compound word ("Blackhawks") as opposed to two separate words ("Black Hawks").
 Official sources, including team and league records, had been using the latter for 60 years; the two-word moniker was also embraced by the public and media without question, especially since it lent itself to the shorthand "Hawks" as a nickname.
 The team began transitioning to "Chicago Blackhawks" during the season before the league officially followed suit ahead of the 1986–87 campaign.

 In the late 1980s, Chicago still made the playoffs on an annual basis but made early-round exits each time.
 In 1988–89, after three-straight first-round defeats and despite a fourth-place finish in their division in the regular season, Chicago made it to the conference finals in the rookie seasons of both goaltender Ed Belfour and center Jeremy Roenick.
 However, they failed to make the 1989 Stanley Cup Final, losing to the eventual champions, the Calgary Flames.

 The following season, the Hawks did prove they were late-round playoff material, running away with the Norris Division title, but, yet again, the third round continued to stymie them, this time against the eventual champion Oilers, despite 1970s Soviet star goaltender Vladislav Tretiak coming to Chicago to become the Blackhawks' goaltender coach.